sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

 ![](https://user-images.githubusercontent.com/1073877/111890328-bced0500-89e8-11eb-9129-81e220e8428f.png)

 #### `@field`
-Adds a field to a class.
+Declares a field on a class.
 For example a table/structure can be annotated as a class with fields.
 ```lua
 ---@param id number
 ---@return BNetAccountInfo accountInfo